projectdanube/indy-sdk-java/README.md

 ### How to build

-First, build the native "sovclient" library at https://github.com/sovrin-foundation/sovrin-client/tree/master/sovrin_client/client/lib:
+First, build the native "sovrin" library at https://github.com/evernym/sovrin-client-rust:

 	cargo build

-Then copy the resulting `libsovclient.so` to `./lib/`.
+Then copy the resulting `libsovrin.so` to `./lib/`.

 Then run